Breech School of Business Administration and Economics History

 On Friday, October 30, 2009 members of the Breech School of Business gathered to celebrate the school’s 50th anniversary.
 The night was filled with speeches commemorating the school’s history and honoring its founder, Ernest R. Breech.
 None other than his grandson, Robert Breech, made the ceremony’s opening remarks.
 He spoke warmly of Ernest Breech, referring to him as “Pop,” and told stories of Breech’s success in his many business endeavors.

-Kelley Still, co-planner of the Breech 50th Anniversary Celebration said, “I was just so touched by the enthusiasm for the event from our alums, trustees and faculty and staff.
+Kelley Nichols, co-planner of the Breech 50th Anniversary Celebration said, “I was just so touched by the enthusiasm for the event from our alums, trustees and faculty and staff.
 Spending time with Bob Breech and listening to him that night made Ernie Breech so real—makes me want to make him proud!”

 Photo Gallery: Breech 50th Anniversary Celebration